skip to main content

 How can I watch the Orange Bowl for cheap?

 The cheapest way to watch the Orange Bowl is with a Fubo free trial.
-Fubo includes ESPN and has a convenient seven-day free trial for new customers.
+Fubo includes ESPN and has a convenient five-day free trial for new customers.

 Where is the Orange Bowl played?

 The Orange Bowl occurs annually at Hard Rock Stadium in Miami Gardens, Florida.
-It’s the home venue of the Miami Hurricanes and the NFL’s Miami Dolphins.
+That's the home venue of the Miami Hurricanes and the NFL's Miami Dolphins.

 What teams go to the Orange Bowl?

 Eligibility requirements for the Orange Bowl vary each season depending on whether the bowl game is part of the College Football Playoff.
-In 2025, it will be a semifinal game for the College Football Playoff, and the matchup will be between Penn State and Notre Dame.
+In 2026, it will be a CFP quarterfinal game, and the matchup will be between Texas Tech and a team to be determined.

 Why you should trust us

-Our sports experts researched and compiled a list of this season’s college football bowl games, including start times and channel listings.
-Using that info, we determined our Orange Bowl TV provider recommendations based on channel availability, pricing, and additional bowl game coverage.
+Our CableTV.com sports editor, Taylor Kujawa, researched and compiled a list of this season’s college football bowl games, including start times and channel listings.
+Using that info, he determined his Orange Bowl TV provider recommendations based on channel availability, pricing, and additional bowl game coverage.

 Check out our How We Rank page to learn more about our methods.